darkreapyre/BDA-dev/DCOS.vsphere/README.md

 | *Master_Password* | The master user password. | "cluster" |
 | *DCOS_Installer* | The URL for the current version of the *dcos_generate_config.sh* file. | NA |

-By default, __6__ virtual machines are required,  he minimums are as follows:
+By default, __6__ virtual machines are required, but the minimums are as follows:

 | Name | Role | Quantity |
 |------|------|:--------:|